iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Fejer's Monotone.md

 \end{aligned}
 $$

-where, the subsequence and the sequence has the same limit, by the monotone property of the entire sequence.
+where, the subsequence and the sequence has the same limit, from the monotone property of the entire sequence.

+**References**:

+Proposition 5.9 in Heinz's Combette's Monotone operator textbook.

 ---